Richard-Pentecost/hotel-challenge/README.md

   2. Copy accross .mocha.opts and mocha.config.js files from music api project
   3. Create a .env.test file with a DATABASE_CONN value that is different to the other .env file
   4. Add the .env.test file to .gitignore
-  5. In the package.json add 'mocha test/**/*.test.js --opts .mocha.opts' to the test script
+  5. In the package.json add 'mocha tests/**/*.test.js --opts .mocha.opts' to the test script
+  6. Need to update eslintrc with a load of overrides (look at the eslintrc file)